 This course will provide an introduction to the concepts and methodologies of cognitive psychology.
-Course topics may include the history of cognitive psychology, research methods, perception, attention, learning and memory, reasoning, problem solving, language, decision making, consciousness and intelligence.
-As needed.
+Course topics may include the history of cognitive psychology, research methods, perception, attention, learning and memory, reasoning, problem solving, language, decision making, consciousness, and intelligence.
+Spring, annually.